 Each year at SFTOC so much takes place up and down Chapel St, we had some photographers out there tasked with capturing as much as they could.
-Some top images here from our arrival to the After Parties at the end.
+Some top images here from arrival to the after-party

 Another SFTOC has been and gone, and as every year, it’s totally overwhelming to see the huge amount of support and love people show for this annual outing to Salford.

 But before we move on to plans for next year, we wanted to take a moment to give thanks to some of the people without whom SFTOC couldn’t happen.

 Firstly, everyone who Volunteered; this year we worked with around 40 of you and you were all excellent, keeping everyone and everything right on track all day.The promoters, whose choices and selections this year made for one of our most eclectic outings ever!

 Of course, the bands, DJs, performers and artists who took part in the festival – without whom the day would be pretty boring!

 All of the venues, for not only being wonderful hosts but being so open and free to so many free ideas, in particular our base and ‘home from home’ at Islington Mill, without whose constant energy and support, this just wouldn’t be possible.

 All of the people that work so hard in the run up to and on the day to make SFTOC happen: Matt Britton, Dave Jay, Charlie Booth, Ruth Allan, Jamie Leigh Hargreaves, Dave Bailey, Lucy Jones, Aislinn Fearon, Lisa Gillen, Marc Rigelsford, Lou Gardner and Gwen Osmond, Textbook Studio, Mono, Oh Digital, Neuron Pro Audio, Hollowsphere Lighting, Sixth Sound, SNS Marquees & Serenity Security.